vnunez0914/friend-finder/README.md

 # Issues

 * The app currently does not match after taking the survey.
 Will update with an screenshot/video when it is fixed.

-* Spotify command and do-what-it-says is still in development.
-Will update and remove from README when fixed

 # Future Developments: